Spontaneous ferromagnetism and finite surface energy gap in the topological insulator Bi$_2$Se$_3$ from surface Bi$_\rm{{Se}}$ antisite defects: Magnetism

 To further understand the antisite-induced magnetic state, we analyze its spatial properties in the 6\% Bi$_\mathrm{Se_{1,2}}$ systems.
 In \Fig{f2}(c) we resolve the spin magnetic moments into layers of thickness $h$ equal to the Bi-Se bond-length projected onto the c-axis, see black box in \Fig{f2}(d).
 We find that magnetism is only present in the surface layers, with a peak in the layer of the defect.
 For the in-plane behavior we show in \Fig{f2}(d) the real-space magnetization density of the surface atoms for the Bi$_\mathrm{Se_{1}}$ defect.
 We find that the magnetization is semi-itinerant, extending with a three-fold spatial pattern from the defect to distances well beyond the primary unit-cell.
 To quantify the itinerancy, we study how the magnetization accumulates with distance away from the antisite defect.
 For this we plot in \Fig{f2}(e) the net magnetization within a rhombus with the same shape as the unit-cell and with thickness $h$ and centered around the antisite defect with varying side length $d$.
 For Bi$_\mathrm{Se_{1}}$ the magnetization continuously increases with $d$, demonstrating semi-itinerancy.
-However, for the Bi$_\mathrm{Se_{2}}$ defect we find that the magnetization is localized since a plateau develops when $d$ equals about half the lattice parameter of the unit-cell in the a-b plane.
-This difference in the spatial characteristics of the magnetization for the two antisite defects is in agreement with the concentration dependence in \Fig{f2}(a).
+However, for the Bi$_\mathrm{Se_{2}}$ defect we find that the magnetization is localized since a plateau develops when $d$ equals about a quarter of the lattice parameter of the unit-cell in the a-b plane.